Vision Examples in the Automotive Industry

 Recognize the characters marked on buckles to identify the type.
 OCR can be used to identify types such as domestic or overseas, or for left-hand drive or right-hand drive.
 Visual inspection based on human eyes was the conventional method; however, recognition could fail and cause mixing of different types.
 Since car seat belts are safety parts, mistakes such as mixing of different types are never allowed.

-The introduction of a vision system ensures 100% inspection to prevent mixing of different types.
-The most important point for inspection using a vision system is to create sharp contrast between the marking and target surface.
+The introduction of machine vision ensures 100% inspection to prevent mixing of different types.
+The most important point for inspection using machine vision is to create sharp contrast between the marking and target surface.
 The XG-X/CV-X Series offers a wide selection of lenses and lights.
 Its unique OCR function allows stable inspection regardless of variations in marking density, angle of characters, and character size.

 Measuring the width and volume of sealer application